Nikon D800E vs Sony NEX-6

 Studio photographers will appreciate that the Nikon D800E (unlike the NEX-6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800E and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+Both the D800E and the NEX-6 have been discontinued, but can regularly be found used on ebay.
 The D800E was replaced by the Nikon D810, while the NEX-6 was followed by the Sony A6000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D800E and NEX-6 can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Sony NEX-6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800E and the Sony NEX-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.